anoff/pres-yarn/README.md

 =========

 Covered topics:
+* what is yarn
 * why we decided to rollout yarn the day after the announcement
+* what we had to change in our workflow to replace npm with yarn
 * why we didn't manage to roll it out systemwide
-* what we had to change in our workflow to replace npm with yarn

 ## How To
 This repository is a presentation using [reveal-md](https://github.com/webpro/reveal-md).